matttm/voting-booth/voting-booth-backend/README.md

 # Voting Booth Backend

 ## Description
 This the backend which does all processing for the voting-booth-frontend.
-This will use the records server for initial requests invollving authentication and JWT (JSON Web Tokens) there after.It will also use the locally running blockchain to submit voting data to.
+This will use the records server for initial requests invollving authentication and JWT (JSON Web Tokens) there after.
+It will also use the locally running blockchain to submit voting data to.
 ## Getting Started
 ### Prerequisites
 - Node 12.13.0